Airline Ratings

 Finding ratings for a specific airline

-Each of the four services above lets you search by airline name from their homepage.
-For an airline you’re considering booking with us, we recommend checking at least two sources — Skytrax for the authoritative star-rating and TripAdvisor or APEX for consumer-driven sentiment.
+Each of the five services above lets you search by airline name from their homepage.
+For an airline you’re considering booking with us, we recommend checking at least two sources — Skytrax for the authoritative star-rating and TripAdvisor or APEX for consumer-driven sentiment, with World Travel Awards as a tiebreaker for category-leading carriers.
 If the ratings disagree significantly, that’s often the clearest signal: it usually means there’s a gap between the hard product (Skytrax rates highly) and the operational delivery (where TripAdvisor-style feedback surfaces issues), and vice versa.

-Our own editorial coverage of each carrier lives at /airlines — we cover seat, catering, lounge, and routing in detail without attaching a fabricated star-rating.
+Our own editorial coverage of each carrier lives at /airlines — we cover seat, catering, lounge, and routing in detail.
+The composite star rating shown on each airline page is sourced from this cross-reference; the underlying authoritative ratings from each source are reachable via the four links above.
 For side-by-side comparisons of specific business-class products, see /compare.

 FAQ